bl5903/MTAridership/index.md

 Background: It is important to solve this problem because many people who do not own cars rely on public transportation to take them to school and work.
 Unreliable service is unacceptable as people need to get to their destination on time whether it would be school or work.
 An existing solution is that bus routes are currently running at pre-pandemic headways.
 A drawback of the existing solution is that some bus routes do not have enough ridership and are mostly empty.

+Initial Thoughts: Routes that run along subway lines will have a better ridership than routes that don't because the MTA decided to make all Local/Limited Buses free during the pandemic.
+Additionally, some routes were converted to run 24 hours 7 days a week to help transport essential workers and doctors/nurses overnight.

 ### Top 10 Routes From 2020

 Below is the output from the CSV file that shows the top 10 most popular routes in New York City from 2020